bdaene/python-challenge-tools/README.md

 # python-challenge-tools
-Libraries of tools in python I use for algorithmic challenges.
+Libraries of tools in Python I use for algorithmic challenges.

 Current libraries:
 *   *euclide*: GCD Euclide's algorithms and applications;